1. Can I receive welfare and still go to college or receive vocational training.

 No. Families receiving CalWORKs are allowed to own personal computers even if they are not used for school.

 Some students are required to work.
 This will depend on your WTW Plan Activity Assignment that you completed with your county case worker.
-Some exemptions also still exist.
+Some exemptions also exist.
 Contact your county case worker for a copy of your Plan and work with the SCC CalWORKs Case Manager and or SCC CalWORKs Job Developer to implement the plan should you need to fulfill work hours.

 It depends on your circumstances.
 All SIPs have to fulfill the required 32 hours per week in an approved activity, which includes class lecture and lab, on-campus supervised study labs, internship programs, work study, work or other welfare-to-work activities.
 If these activities don’t add up to 32 hours, you will have to participate in additional activities.
 A part-time job would qualify.
 If you don’t have a job, the County can assign you to other welfare-to-work activities, such as, job search or additional education or training.
 But the County must count all your school, lab, supervised study lab and internship hours before deciding how many other hours you can be assigned to additional activities.
 The additional activities cannot interfere with your SIP.